 And remember your loved ones should be one of your top priorities during the holidays.
 It’s scientifically proven that spending time with people you love is a great way to reduce stress and feel balanced.

 On the blog Indie Made, writer Melissa William Netherton recommends getting exercise and eating healthy to deal with stress levels.
 By treating your body right, your mind will follow and thank you for the extra care.
-The holidays is also the time for sugary, carb-heavy, and fattening meals, so this is a great time to pay attention to what you’re putting in your body.
+The holidays are also the time for sugary, carb-heavy, and fattening meals, so this is a great time to pay attention to what you’re putting in your body.

 If you don’t have a ton of extra time, even doing a few exercises at home can do wonders for making you feel less overwhelmed in life.
 Take 15 minutes to do minor exercise and plan out a few healthy meals for the day.

-As David and Christina point out in their blog, Tico and Tina, stress often has a way of making us forget about the good things in our life and what we’re thankful for.
+As David and Christina point out in their blog, Tico and Tina, stress often has a way of making us forget about the good things in our lives and what we’re thankful for.
 Keeping a daily gratitude journal is the perfect way to remember what we’re happy about in our life.
 It usually has a way of making what is stressing us out most seem not all that important too.

 Keeping your gratitude can be a successful way to reduce stress in your life.
 It also makes it easier to have a positive mindset and to tackle any holiday issues with grace and efficiency.
 Remember to smile when you walk out your door.
 By putting forth a positive appearance, you’ll encourage others to be friendly and positive as well.
 The right kind of mindset can go a long way.

 The Lifehack blog talks about how important “me time” is during the holiday season.
 We tend to need time to ourselves more than usual around this part of the year.
 When life gets busy and stressful, it’s necessary to have time carved out just for you.
-Take a moment to think about what would make you happiest in this moment.
+Take a moment to think about what would make you happiest at this moment.
 Maybe it’s sitting on the couch watching Netflix, or cooking in the kitchen, or singing at the top of your lungs in a nice hot shower.
 Whatever it is, go do it and appreciate the time you take for yourself.

-Also, even though it may not be something you immediately think of as something you’d want to do, try to meditate.
+Also, even though it may not be something you immediately think of like something you’d want to do, try to meditate.
 Meditation is a great “me time” activity that really isn't about you at all, but it can be incredibly beneficial for your brain.
 Taking 10 minutes to start your day meditating can easily change how the rest of your day will go.
 Get out of your individual and minor stressors and let your mind go.
 You’ll come back to your awareness with a broader mindset and a can-do attitude that’ll make Santa’s to-do list look like a walk in the park.